 |Potato wedges/ French fries/ Cut pieces in chaat/bhelpuri||festkochend||Retains its shape and doesn’t become a mush.|

-If you found this article useful, please share with your friends and subscribe to my newsletter to recieve my posts in your mailbox.
+If you found this article useful, please share it with your friends and subscribe to my newsletter to receive my posts in your mailbox.

 Please comment and let me know if you need me to write about any other German Supermarket product.